Poker-Knights/poker-knights-app/README.md

 ## Overview

 Our Poker Project, Poker Knight, is a mobile application built using React Native and Expo.
 It provides a platform for users to play poker games and engage in multiplayer sessions with friends or other players online.
-The app offers various features such as real-time chat, customizable game settings, and integration with the pokersolver library for hand analysis.
+The app offers various features such as real-time game interaction,  nd integration with the pokersolver library for hand analysis.

 ## Features